 I wish we could all be spiritual giants like Paul.
 He makes it look easy.
 We all know the transformation he had on the way to Damascus and how Jesus showed him the right way to live.
 Ever since, Paul had been one persistent fellow.
 He didn’t give up.
 He kept preaching the Truth.
 He understood why he suffered.

 But he did grow weary.
 He asked for prayers constantly.
 Obviously, he needed strength; but he fought hard anyway.
 He was shipwrecked and persecuted and imprisoned; but he fought hard anyway.

 How could Paul keep running the race with such persistence?
 When everything seemed to be against him?

-Because of the surpassing greatness of the revelations, for this reason, to keep me from exalting myself, there was given me a thorn in the flesh, a messenger of Satan to torment me—to keep me from exalting myself!
-Concerning this I implored the Lord three times that it might leave me.
+Because of the extraordinary greatness of the revelations, for this reason, to keep me from exalting myself, there was given to me a thorn in the flesh, a messenger of Satan to torment me—to keep me from exalting myself!
+Concerning this I pleaded with the Lord three times that it might leave me.
 And He has said to me, “My grace is sufficient for you, for power is perfected in weakness.”
 Most gladly, therefore, I will rather boast about my weaknesses, so that the power of Christ may dwell in me.
-Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong (2 Corinthians 12:7-10).
+Therefore I delight in weaknesses, in [c]insults, in distresses, in persecutions, in difficulties, in behalf of Christ; for when I am weak, then I am strong.
+(2 Corinthians 12:7-10 NASB)